Carmer95/RLSSOverlayProject/README.md

 Install BakkesMod for Rocket League:

+Bakkesmod is required to run custom broadcast overlays in Rocket League.

 - Download Bakkesmod from the official website.
 Extract the zip and run the .exe.
-Bakkesmod is required to run custom broadcast overlays in Rocket League.

 Install the SOS plugin in Rocket League:

-- Ensure Bakkesmod is installed, then download the sos-plugin.

 The SOS plugin allows game data to be sent from Rocket League to the overlay via web socket connection.

-Extract the downloaded SOS plugin files and place them in the appropriate folders within the Bakkesmod directory.
+- Download the sos-plugin and extract the SOS plugin files.

+- Place them in the appropriate folders within the Bakkesmod directory.

   - sos.dll in x:\Users\xxx\AppData\Roaming\bakkesmod\bakkesmod\plugins

   - sos.set in x:\Users\xxx\AppData\Roaming\bakkesmod\bakkesmod\plugins\settings

 After following these steps, the SOS plugin should be successfully installed and ready to use with Bakkesmod.
 Verify in the BakkesMod Menu by pressing